Why Can't I Delete a Shared Drive from Google Drive?

 How to Backup Google Shared Drive Before Deleting

-MultCloud is an excellent cloud file manager which can help you transfer data across 30+ clouds seamlessly with one click in a well-designed interface for free.
+If you have decided to back up Google Shared Drive to My Drive of a personal account or other cloud drives, then MultCloud is a good choice.
+As an excellent cloud file manager, it can help you transfer data across 30+ clouds seamlessly with one click in a well-designed interface for free.
 By adding Shared Drives and other clouds in MultCloud, you will be able to easily access and manage all clouds at once by using multifunctional features provided by MultCloud.

 - Efficient: One-key data backup, sync, and transfer between clouds.

 - Smart: Offline and scheduled cloud file backup with flexible plans.

 - Fast: 10 high-speed threads for secure cloud-to-cloud backup.

 - Easy: Access, view, delete, or restore every version of backups.